nordeim/st-mary-of-angels/st-mary-of-angels_SKILL.md

 - Don't add SSR/API/`server/` without an ADR — this is a static SPA by design.
 - Don't scatter route tables outside `src/App.tsx` — it is the only route table (17 entries, 5 alias groups).
 - Don't put data arrays outside `src/data/*` — they are the data layer (`content.ts` + `nav.ts` + `site.ts`).
-- Don't reintroduce Rother Shrine content (700 SE 89th St, Tepeyac Hill, Pilgrim Center, Padre Apla's Circle, Oklahoma/Guatemala narratives) — no Rother snapshot exists in this repo.
+- Don't reintroduce Rother Shrine or St Joseph BT hill-parish narratives outside Appendix D — this is St Mary of the Angels (5 Bukit Batok East Ave 2, 1957–2026 Franciscan/WOHA, 2 August, UENs T08CC4053H/HRSM).
 Hours, Mass, and address are the single source in `site.ts`; don't duplicate them across pages.

 **TypeScript**
 - Don't use `any` — use `unknown` + narrowing; `as any` is a last resort with `// ponytail: ceiling…` comment.